ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/events/event-reference-list/mouse-events.html.markdown

 <td width="8">
 </td>
 <td width="752">
-When a defined area in an Image is clicked (see [Image Maps](/developers/user-guide/product-guide/advanced-important-widgets/image-maps-and-emoticons/image-maps) )
+  When a defined area in an Image is clicked (see <a href="/developers/user-guide/product-guide/advanced-important-widgets/image-maps-and-emoticons/image-maps) ">Image Maps</a>

 </td>
 </tr>